Radicals27/GameOfDeath/README.md

 As dialogue would play a large part in the games functionality, arrays were needed to store the various dialogues that enemies could speak.
 It was decided to store these in methods which would return either a random sample, or elements from a sub-array in the case of enemy-specific dialogue. (dialogue[3][element] for the 3rd enemies dialogue element, for example.)

 Methods, classes and data (dialogue and verbose location descriptions) would be split into their own ruby (.rb) files.
 The main program, containing the main method (and its initial call), as well as the "require" codes and class initialisations, would be placed in the game_of_death.rb file.
+A 'tests.rb' file was created to hold the testing methods used to validate functionality of class methods.

 External gems were included to add to the game to add flair and improved visuals.
 These include colorize and tty-font.
 Tty-font allows printing of large text using ASCII characters for the title screen.
 Colorize allows printing some text in red, yellow and green for negative events (damage taken), low health and positive events (enemy defeated) respectively.